PoojaVishwakarm/mobile-sales-dashboard/README.md

  # Mobile Sales Dashboard
 This Power BI dashboard provides an interactive analysis of mobile sales, including total sales, transactions, and customer behavior.
-It is built using PostgreSQL for data management and Power BI for visualization.
+It is built using Excel for data management and Power BI for visualization.

 ## 🚀 Features
 - Sales Overview: Track total sales, quantity sold, and average price.